> ISTSS 36th Annual Meeting

 Pre-Meeting Institutes: October 26–31

 The field of traumatic stress is at an exciting point in its history with significant advances in the scientific understanding of important factors that influence psychological adjustment following trauma exposure.
-However, there is a continued struggle to translate this large and growing evidence-base to practice to meet most effectively the needs of those exposed to trauma.
-This gap is particularly apparent for the hardest to reach and most vulnerable populations.
+However, there is a continued struggle to translate this large and growing evidence base to practice to most effectively meet the needs of those exposed to trauma.
+This gap is particularly apparent for the hardest-to-reach and most vulnerable populations.
 That is, despite a proliferation of research, we know that most trauma-exposed individuals will not access evidence-based support.
 Some of the challenges to broader dissemination and application of existing scientific knowledge include high burden associated with training clinicians; feasibility challenges for patients seeking to engage in evidence-based care; treatment approaches that are complex, burdensome and lengthy; and cross-cultural differences that interfere with treatment acceptability and feasibility in certain populations.

-To address this need, the 36th Annual Meeting of ISTSS will seek to provide cutting-edge presentations that highlight the most up-to-date, innovative and novel work being conducted by diverse professionals devoted to the study of traumatic stress across the globe.
-Goals of the meeting will be to increase discussion around the most effective ways to disseminate empirically based assessment and treatment techniques; methods for streamlining treatments to make them easier to deliver and receive; adaptations that make interventions a better fit for diverse populations; and basic and applied science findings that can be used to make our interventions more targeted, precise, mechanistic and ultimately easier to deliver.
+To address this need, the 36th Annual Meeting of ISTSS will provide cutting-edge presentations that highlight the most up-to-date, innovative and novel work being conducted by diverse professionals devoted to the study of traumatic stress across the globe.
+Goals of the meeting are to increase discussion around the most effective ways to disseminate empirically based assessment and treatment techniques; methods for streamlining treatments to make them easier to deliver and receive; adaptations that make interventions a better fit for diverse populations; and basic and applied science findings that can be used to make our interventions more targeted, precise, mechanistic and ultimately easier to deliver.
 Taken together, a bridging of science and practice is necessary to meaningfully enhance recovery and resilience following trauma exposure in diverse settings and the 2020 ISTSS Annual Meeting aspires to showcase and promote novel and innovative work in this area.